||Swift Ridge Trail (historic Shooter

 |As you descend Little Baldy 033, you'll

 reach a large meadow.
-Buckle leaves on your right about 100 feet uphill
+Lazuli leaves on your right about 100 feet uphill

 from a large stone-pile marker, which is The Altar.

-Looking uphill at The Altar from Betty.
+Looking uphill at The Altar from Rattlesnake (Betty).
 Little Baldy

 33 is the continuing trail northbound.

-downhill (crossing Roller Coaster on the way) to rejoin Betty near its
+downhill (with a fork to Roller Coaster on the way) to rejoin Rattlesnake near its

 connection to the Bench Road.